Washington Supreme Court denies review of Pac-12 appeal, handing control of conference to OSU, WSU

 The Nov.
 15 ruling was put on hold by the state Supreme Court a few days later and a ruling from September was kept in place that calls for unanimous vote by all 12 schools of any conference business.

-Friday’s order lifts the stay and puts the preliminary injunction in effect.
+Friday's order lifts the stay and puts the preliminary injunction into effect.

 Now Washington State and Oregon State can proceed as the sole decision-makers in the conference, though Superior Court Judge Gary Libey, while making his ruling in November, warned the schools about treating the departing schools unfairly and hoarding funds.